Employer of Record Sweden

 Probationary Period – The probationary period in Sweden lasts for a maximum of six months.
 It is the time when an employer can evaluate the alignment of employees’ capabilities with the company and also can terminate the employee without any notice.

 Termination and Severance – Employer of Record Sweden assists employers in easily handling the termination of those employees showing unsatisfactory performance or due to their redundancy or some business necessity.
 Employers can terminate the employee with a notice period ranging from 1 month to 6 months depending on the length of employment.
-An employer must inform the employee and the local trade union of which employee is a member in Sweden.
+An employer must inform the employee and the local trade union of which the employee is a member in Sweden.

 In Sweden, the Employment Protection Act and Collective Bargaining Agreements (CBAs) determine laid-off employees’ termination and severance criteria.
 Employee termination in Sweden should be legitimate.
 In case of wrongful dismissal, the employee can sue the employer for reinstatement.
 If the employer refuses employee reinstatement then the employer has to bear damages ranging from 16 to 32 months’ salary.